fable-compiler/Fable.Lit/docsrc/docs/hmr.md

 let hmr = HMR.createToken()
 ```

 One important thing to remember though, is that HMR in non-bundling dev servers doesn't just update the whole module (this wouldn't have any effect because other modules would still reference the old exports).
-In the case of Fable.Lit it will just update the render function of the HookComponents, so in order to avoid breaking dependent modules it's a good idea to put internal helpers (together with the HMR token) within a private inner module, and only expose the HookComponents.
+In the case of Fable.Lit it will just update the render function of the component, so in order to avoid breaking dependent modules it's a good idea to put internal helpers (together with the HMR token) within a private inner module, and only expose the function components.

 ```fsharp
 module private Util =